 Tomatoes readily produce roots from main stems across the plant.
 If the weather is particularly humid, it is common to see the start of these roots around nodes.
 They look like small white nubs and are known as “adventitious roots.”

-You can take advantage of this to clone or propagate your tomato plant to save it over the winter.
+You can take advantage of this to propagate or clone your tomato plant to save it over the winter.
 The cutting is from the main plant, meaning it shares 100% of the DNA of the original plant – it is still the same organism!

 How to propagate tomato cuttings